 ASHA is not responsible for items lost during the Convention, nor is ASHA responsible for returning found items to attendees.
-Found items brought to the Information Booths will be held in the ASHA Convention Office for the remainder of the day; all items will be turned over to McCormick Place at the end of each day.
+Found items brought to the Information Booths will be held in the ASHA Convention Office for the remainder of the day; all items will be turned over to the Orange County Convention Center at the end of each day.
 It is the responsibility of attendees to follow up with the convention center to retrieve lost items.

 Personal Consideration Room

-A private room will be available in the Convention Center for nursing mothers and others with sensitive personal health needs.
-Please note that this room will not be staffed.
+Private rooms are available in the convention center for nursing mothers and others with sensitive personal health needs.
+Keys may be requested at the nearest information booth.
+Please note that these rooms will not be staffed.